 Board Member Profiles

-LJ is the Founder and President of Cook For Vets, Inc. She was born and raised in New York and currently resides in Virginia.
-As a daughter of a United States Navy Veteran, she is passionate and energized about helping the Veteran community.
+LJ Raspler is the Founder and President of the 501(c)3 non-profit, Cook For Vets, Inc. She was born and raised in New York and resides in Alexandria, Virginia.
+As the daughter of a United States Navy Veteran, she is passionate and energized about helping Veterans struggling with food scarcity.

-LJ is never one to shy away from a challenge as demonstrated by her previous leadership roles spearheading a committee that provided food and shelter to homeless men in New York, a Girl Scout Leader, and attaining a Master’s in Education prior to becoming a teacher.
-After resigning from teaching in 2019, LJ initiated and engaged in activities involving Veterans–including at VFW Post 609 with Commander Krueger–that opened up doors to gratefully seek nonprofit status.
-Souls Feeding Souls is at the the very heart of what LJ believes to be the foundation for Cook For Vets.
-In her spare time, LJ enjoys traveling, playing board games, and going to museums and memorials with her husband, Jesse, and their three kids.
-To relax, she meditates, cooks new recipes, and watches the Lifetime Movie Network.
+LJ is never one to shy away from a challenge as demonstrated by her previous leadership roles spearheading a committee that provided food and shelter to homeless men in New York, as a Girl Scout Leader, and attaining a Master’s in Education at 49 years of age.
+After a ten-year teaching career, then resigning in 2019, LJ initiated and engaged in activities involving Veterans.
+Her involvement with VFW Post 609 in Old Town, Alexandria gratefully opened up doors to seek nonprofit status.
+Souls Feeding Souls is at the very heart of what LJ believes to be the foundation of Cook For Vets.
+In her spare time, LJ enjoys hiking, traveling, yoga, reading, mediation and sound bath healing, as well as visiting museums and military memorials with her husband, Jesse.

 Caleb serves as Treasurer on the Board of Cook for Vets.
 Originally from New York, he received his Bachelor’s degree from UMass Amherst and his law degree from California Western School of Law.
 Caleb works at a nonprofit in Washington, D.C. where he manages a portfolio that includes environmental, climate, and sustainability issues.
 Caleb enjoys hiking, trying new restaurants, and attending concerts in his free time.